 This blog post will explore below workplace digital signage’s role in sharing KPIs in a visual, up-to-date, and intelligent way.

-Why Use Digital Signage?
+Why Use Digital Signage for KPIs?

 Companies need an easier way to share important information to all their employees, even those who work remotely, that isn’t left in an unread email or forgotten from the last company meeting.
 KPIs should be made visible to keep accountability and engagement on your employees’ minds.